835 Naval Air Squadron

-835 Naval Air Squadron was a former squadron of the Royal Navy's Fleet Air Arm originally formed in February 1942 as a torpedo bomber and reconnaissance unit flying Fairey Swordfish.
+835 Naval Air Squadron (835 NAS), also referred to as 835 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was originally formed in February 1942 as a torpedo bomber and reconnaissance unit flying Fairey Swordfish.
 In June 1943, six Sea Hurricanes were added to the squadron as a fighter flight.
 The composite unit exchanged the Hurricanes in September 1944 for Grumman Wildcats, serving on until 1 April 1945, when the squadron disbanded.